-During 2016-17, the IwB will explore the symbiosis that is occurring within the GGH.
-The key to our project is looking at the human experience of living across the region, and comparing it to the municipal frameworks that are currently operational.
+During 2016-17, the IwB explored the symbiosis that is occurring within the GGH.
+The key to our project was looking at the human experience of living across the region, and comparing it to the municipal frameworks that are currently operational.

 The Symbiotic Regions project seeks to uncover new value in the GGH, by demonstrating how cities can cooperate at a regional scale to better deliver services, attract investment and create more resilient social and physical infrastructure for living regionally.

 Rethinking how we live in the Greater Golden

 Project Context & Year Highlights

 Symbiotic Regions is the fourth year of a five-year research trajectory set by the IwB to explore Regional Ecologies, an approach that emphasizes the study of the regional scale of cities and their surrounding areas.

 The Regional Ecologies Project is broken down into five different city-region types: gateway cities, divided places, interstitial zones, symbiotic regions and continuous corridors.
 Importantly, these categories are not exclusive; they are research themes from which the Institute is building a greater understanding of Regional Ecologies.